At 42, Christopher Reeve had an accident which would change his life. Read more about his amazing story.

 Other people involved in the films have also apparently been ‘victims’ of the curse including stagehands, relatives, and co-stars.

-There were even reports that Kate Bosworth, who played Lois Lane in a recent film, blamed the curse for her break-up with Orlando Bloom!
+There were even reports that Kate Bosworth, who played Lois Lane in the 2006 film Superman Returns’, blamed the curse for her break-up with Orlando Bloom!

 The logical explanation is that of course accidents happen.
 As the Superman story has been around for many years, you would expect to see a number of misfortunes during this time, and it has actually been shown the level of misfortune is the same as you would see in a random selection of people!